Home

 A few private schools have also introduced flexible attendance policies during certain periods.
 The Pardada Pardadi school in Anupshahr, Uttar Pradesh, offers an extra 8 casual leaves, apart from sick leaves, that girls can use during periods without any questions.

-Riverdale High School in Guwahati announced 2 days of “Mensuration Leave” in 2022 for its 2000+ students from grades 8 to 12.
+Riverdale High School in Guwahati announced 2 days of “Mensuration Leave policy” in 2022 for its 2000+ students from grades 8 to 12.

 Several school authorities have raised concerns about the potential misuse of this leave.
-Principals argue that students might take undue advantage by taking leaves even when not menstruating.
+Principals argue that students might take undue advantage by taking leave even when not menstruating.

 Read more: Women Helpline Scheme

 UNESCO estimates that 1 in 5 girls drop out of school post-puberty due to a lack of menstrual health management facilities in schools.
-Introducing period leaves and better menstrual health facilities in schools can improve attendance and performance while promoting dignity.
+Introducing period sick leave and better menstrual health facilities in schools can improve attendance and performance while promoting dignity.

 Under the policy, female students can take two days of menstrual leave every month for the whole academic year.